Yug34/megalith/src/content/blog/better-testing.md

   Better testing
 ---

-## Code that tests itself: `Assert`ing your assumptions

 ### Preface

-I've got you with this catchy title, but give me half a minute; really quickly, I want to give you some background on the way we at Atlan fixed our testing troubles.
+I've got you with this catchy title, but give me a minute; really quickly, I want to give you some background on the way we at Atlan fixed our testing troubles.

 A feature that we're working on happened to be untestable with